MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

     To get the IP address of your database instance:

-    1. Select your database in the RDS Console.
+    1. In the AWS Management Console, select your database.
     1. Find your Aurora endpoint under **Connectivity & security**.
     1. Use the `dig` or `nslooklup` command to find the IP address that the endpoint resolves to:

        ```sh